 On October 22, 2015, the New York State Division on Human Rights (the “Division on Human Rights,” the “Division,” or the “NYSDHR”) issued a then-proposed regulation prohibiting employers with four or more employees from firing or refusing to hire an individual, and from discriminating against an individual in compensation or in the terms and conditions of employment, because of the individual’s gender identity, transgender status, or gender dysphoria.
+New York State Division on Human Rights bans discrimination against transgender employees.
 The new regulation (also referred to herein as the “new rule”) took effect on January 20, 2016.
 The new rule is codified as 9 N.Y.C.R.R. § 466.13.

 The new regulation provides that: